 - All of our healthy recipes

 Getting enough fluid is vitally important when breastfeeding as it ensures a good milk supply.
 Many mums find that breastfeeding makes them thirsty, and dehydration saps precious energy, so having a drink each time you sit down to feed is a good idea.
-Water, low-fat milk and unsweetened juice are all good choices.
-Don’t forget a drink by the bedside for night-time feeding.
+Water is probably the easiest and best choice, but low-fat milk and even unsweetened tea or coffee (being careful of the amount of caffeine you have) are all good choices.
+Don’t forget a drink of water by the bedside for night-time feeding.

 Some mums find that they have an increased appetite, so make sure that healthy snacks are close to hand.
 Fresh fruit, dried fruits (like apricots, figs and prunes), breakfast cereal with milk, toast or oatcakes are all ideal and quick.

 There’s no need to buy expensive supplements when breastfeeding, but a vitamin D supplement is advised.
 Some people can get these free via NHS Healthy Start.
 Just ask your midwife or health visitor.

 The good news is that a lot of the foods that were off limits in pregnancy can now be eaten again – so pâté and blue cheese are back on the menu.
 No foods are completely off limits when breastfeeding, but some come with a note of caution...